netlify/angular-runtime/README.md

 ### Requirements

-To use the Essential Angular Universal plugin while building and deploying with the CLI, you need to have `netlify-cli v5.4.13` installed (or a later version).
+To use the Angular Universal plugin while building and deploying with the CLI, you need to have `netlify-cli v5.4.13` installed (or a later version).

 Please also make sure to use `ntl deploy --build --prod` (rather than `ntl build`).